CoderAcademy-MEL/html-css-challenges/02-css-fundamentals.md

 ### Challenge 7

-**Overview**

-In this challenge you'll be playing with media queries.
+This challenge will require the use of media queries.

-**Part 1**
+Follow these instructions:

-Create a page with a full width and full height blue background.
+- Create a page with a full width and full height blue background

-When the page is less than 600px make it have a red background.
+- When the page is less than 600px make it have a red background

-**Part 2**

-Create another HTML page.
+- Create another HTML page.

-At mobile view (less than 600px) have just one item in navbar, a logo (can just be a 50px by 50px circle) that's centre aligned and links somewhere.
+- At mobile view (less than 600px) have just one item in navbar, a logo (can just be a 50px by 50px circle) that's centre aligned and links somewhere.

-At a bigger view make the navbar have 4 different links.
-Have the logo left aligned and 4 different links right aligned.
+- At a bigger view make the navbar have 4 different links.
+Have the logo left aligned and 4 different links right aligned

 ### Challenge 8
 - Read through chapters 4 to 6 of the [interneting is hard documentation](https://internetingishard.com).